thaysom22/gitpod-full-template-dec2020/README.md

 ### 2.2 Features left to implement

+* Add sound effects triggered by user interactions with game
 * Add media query styling specifically for print view so teachers can print activity for use in lessons
 * Add restart game button to main page
 * Update expression generation and evaluation to include expressions involving fractions